jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 ## Starting With Jest
 [Jest](https://jestjs.io/en/) is an easy to configure testing framework built by Facebook for testing JavaScript code.
-It's one of the most popular ways to test React components nowadays.

 ### Running A Single Test
 Test are created using either `it()` or `test()`.
 Both functions perform the same action and in the end it comes down to readability and more so about the actual test message.